 My heels backed up to the edge of a twenty-five feet high wooden platform just large enough to accommodate two people.
 My shirt was drenched with sweat.
 My muscles shook from adrenaline and fatigue, the effects of several ropes-course obstacles.
 We were attached to a tall, pencil-like tree swaying in the breeze.

 Jeff, the course facilitator, tethered me into the final element of the course—the zip line.
-He challenged me to not simply ride the zip line to safety, but to face my fear of losing control by crossing my arms over my chest and fall backward.
+He challenged me to not simply ride the zip line to safety, but to face my fear of losing control by crossing my arms over my chest and falling backward.
 The tether would catch me and the zip line would take care of the rest.
 This “trust fall” would only work if I resisted the instinct to grab the tether.

 I wasn’t interested in Jeff’s challenge.